Lucy Snelson at Driftwood Counselling. Qualified Psychodynamic Counsellor MBACP

 I can help you address immediate problems and habits that are affecting you, with the aim of identifying their roots and influence over your relationships, both past and present.
 We can work together to unfold your personal story, to help you gain greater understanding and acceptance of your issues and difficulties.
 My aim is to support you as you develop these insights and begin to make changes.

 What to expect in the first session:

 I offer an initial assessment which is an opportunity for you to share what has brought you to counselling and to think about what you wish to gain from it.
-It is also an opportunity for me to gain the necessary information to make a proper assessment of your situation.
+We will establish how we hope to work together.

 Training, qualifications & experience

 I am qualified to diploma level in Psychodynamic Counselling.
 As a registered member of the British Association of Counselling and Psychotherapy, a professional governing body, I adhere to their Ethical Framework.
 I undertake a continuous programme of training to add to my theoretical knowledge and to remain updated about changes in current thinking and practice.

 Since 2009, I have specialised in supporting people through grief and loss.
 I am also experienced in helping people with:

 - Feelings of anxiety, being unable to concentrate, feeling overwhelmed, and panic attacks

 - Symptoms such as eating disorders, self-harming and psychosomatic conditions

 - A sense of meaninglessness and lack of fulfilment in life